tfxhof/OdysseyTFG/README.md

 ## Overview ##
 Odyssey Music Player is built with a clear objective in mind: to offer a seamless music playback experience, especially suited for use while driving.
 The primary focus of this project is to provide a music player that's not only fast and efficient, but also adheres closely to the principles of Material Design Guidelines.

+The orignal creator of the application is [Odyssey](https://github.com/gateship-one/odyssey).
+This version of the app aims to simplify and adapt the application for the car without sacrificing the original aesthetics and optimization.
 ## Key Features ##
 Efficient Music Library: Odyssey is tailored to handle even the most extensive music libraries without sacrificing speed or performance.
 Navigate through your artists, albums, tracks and playlists effortssly.